tyronyiu/Uni/GLO375/2019-02-04-The_Size_of_the_Public_sector.md

 ## Measuring the Size of the public sector

 The size can be given as a percentage of the GDP and is commonly used.
-Measuring

 ## Problems when using public finances